 The 2005 Town of Southold LWRP provides a historic perspective on the evolution of the Town’s waterfront revitalization efforts.

-The Town of Southold has made significant efforts to address local and regional water quality issues, revising Town code to better manage polluted stormwater runoff and constructing capital improvements to stormwater infrastructure.
+The Town of Southold has made significant efforts to implement the Town’s LWRP and to address local and regional water quality issues by revising the Town code to better address the management of polluted stormwater runoff and by constructing capital improvements to stormwater infrastructure.